 Maintaining your dog’s dental health by brushing their teeth is essential for their overall health.
 As a pet parent it means you’ve got to get your hands dirty, in order to get your pet’s teeth clean.

 Dental disease is one of the most common ailments seen by Greencross Vets with 80% of dogs and cats showing signs of dental disease by their third year of life, however it is completely preventable.
-If you want tailored advice on how you can care for your pet’s teeth and avoid this disease altogether, book a dental check-up at your local Greencross Vets.
+If you want tailored advice on how you can care for your pet’s teeth and avoid this disease altogether, book a FREE dental check-up at your local Greencross Vets.

 One of the many ways you can clean your dog’s teeth at home is by brushing their teeth.
 As with most activities, it’s best to introduce your pet to having their teeth brushed when they’re a puppy so they become accustomed to this routine, however it’s still possible for old dogs to learn new dental care best practices!